Getting Internet Connectivity using a Mobile Wi-Fi Hotspot

 How much data is needed for ViewClix?

-So a good rule of thumb is that if you have a 1 GB per month data plan, about 100 new pictures can be shared with 90 minutes of video calling during the month.
+So a good rule of thumb is that if you have a 1 GB per month data plan, you'll have enough data for about 2 hours of video calling per month along with 200 shared pictures.
 Of course, a 2 GB per month data plan will support double that usage.

 How can I get the Mobile Wi-Fi Hotspot and the mobile data plan?